 - Help the person get into a comfortable position.

-- If the person is not drinking, wet his or her mouth with ice chips or a sponge.
+- If the person is not drinking, wet their mouth with ice chips or a sponge.
+Apply lip balm to ease dry lips.

 - Touch the person.
 Hold hands.

 - Talk calmly to the person.
-Even if you get no response, he or she may still hear you.
+Even if you get no response, they can probably still hear you.

 - Write down what the person says.
-This may comfort you later.
+This may help comfort you later.

 - Let the person sleep.

-Call the doctor if your loved one shows signs of pain or anxiety.
+Call a member of the hospice team if your loved one shows signs of pain or anxiety.

 End of life - final days; Hospice - final days